⚡ Quick Verdict:

 Is Buffer the same as Hootsuite?

-Is Buffer a good social media manager?
+Is Buffer a good social media management tool?

 What is the 80 20 rule in Hootsuite?